-If you are going to visit Kalga, then walking poles are not necessary and are a waste of money and wood.
+If you are going to visit Kalga, then walking poles are not necessary and they are a complete waste of money and wood.
 However, if you are planning to do the Kheerganga trek, then walking poles are relevant.
 Even for going to Tosh, poles are unnecessary.
-Coming back to Kalga, you will come across the river from the dam crest, which is the top part of the dam.
-Once you cross the dam, there is a well-marked trail that takes you to Kalga Village.
+Coming back to Kalga, once you cross the dam, there is a well-marked trail that takes you to the village.

 Homestays in Kalga

 There are a lot of cheap stay options in Kalga Village.
-The mistake a lot of people commit,is that they don’t explore enough options and settle for the first or second option they come across.
-If you move inside you will find a lot of lucrative options for stay.The cost vary from 150INR per person for bunk beds to 300INR for room of 3 people.Food is further chargeable at 100INR per person for dinner.
+The mistake a lot of people do is that they don’t explore enough options and they settle for the first or second option upon entering the village.
+If you search a little deeper in the village, you will find a lot of lucrative options and perhaps better than the most.

-Evergreen Guest House,Kalga
+3. Evergreen Guest House

-Karma Guest House,Kalga
+6. Karma Guest House

-The temperature in Kalga is stays on the lower side due to it’s proximity to forests.Temperatures fall to single digits at night in summers.In winters the temperature easily falls to negative at night and some parts of the day.
+The temperature in Kalga stays on the lower side due to it’s proximity to forest and nearby Paravati River.
+Temperature ranges to 18 – 29 degree Celsius in summers.
+And in winters, the temperature easily falls down to -2 degree Celsius at night and also some mornings.

-Kasol to Kalga Itenary
+Kasol to Kalga Itinerary

-Day 1: Delhi to Kasol
+Day 1: Delhi to Kasol.

-Day 2: Reach Kasol and catch a bus to Barshaini, then trek to Kalga
+Day 2: Reach Kasol and catch a bus to Barshaini, then trek to Kalga.

-The winter months start form November, the entire landscape turns cold and dry.
-Snow hits the valley by the second week of December and then periodic snowfalls keep on happening and cover the surrounding areas with thick snow.Winter also brings a few hardships like inconsistent power supply and difficulty to navigate in the snow.
-But again it’s all a part of the experience which you will not get in the summer months.
+The winter season starts from the month of November and the entire landscape turns cold and dry.
+Snow rampages the valley by the second week of December and then, periodic snow falls.
+Consistent snow fall covers the surrounding areas with thick blanket of snow.
+Winters also bring a fair share of hardships like inconsistent power supply and difficulty navigating in the snow.
+But again, it’s all a part of the experience one seldom finds in the summer season.

 Treks around Kalga

-It is a quiet place where one can meditate or do yoga.
-The forest got its name because of the belief that little fairies live inside the tree trunks of the forest and come out to play in the mist, people even say elves live in the forest.
-All of this must have been made up by some guy who must have been tripping balls in the forest; probably hallucinating.
+It is a quiet place where one can meditate or do yoga or quaintly be about their business.
+The forest got its name because of the belief that little fairies live inside the tree trunks of the forest and come out to play in the mist.
+People even say elves live in the forest.
+All of this must have been made up by some hippie priest who must have been tripping balls in the forest; probably hallucinating.

-Kheerganga: Kheerganga trek is also accessible from Kalga.
-You can start for Kheerganga in the morning and reach by evening stay the night and come down the next day.
+Kheerganga trek is also accessible from Kalga.
+You can start for Kheerganga in the morning and reach by evening.
+It takes around 4-5 hours of hike to reach Kheerganga top.
+Stay the night and come down the next day.